kevintruong/til/Deadlock,-Part-2:-Deadlock-Conditions.md

 ## Breaking the Coffman Conditions

 Two students need a pen and paper:
-* Mutual Exclusion: The students share a pen and paper.
+* The students share a pen and paper.
 Deadlock is avoided because Mutual Exclusion was not required.
-* Circular Dependency: The students both agree to grab the pen before grabbing the paper.
+* The students both agree to grab the pen before grabbing the paper.
 Deadlock is avoided because there cannot be a circular wait.
-* Hold and Wait: The students grab both the pen and paper in one operation ("Get both or get none").
+* The students grab both the pen and paper in one operation ("Get both or get none").
 Deadlock is avoided because there is no _Hold and Wait_
-* :Pre-emption: The students are friends and will ask each other to give up a held resource.
+* The students are friends and will ask each other to give up a held resource.
 Deadlock is avoided because pre-emption is allowed.

 ## Livelock